 - Insights: Sentiment analysis of review context using Google’s Natural Language Processing technology.

 - Top Review Sources: Which sources you are receiving reviews in the highest quantities.

 - Recent Requests: Number of new requests sent for reviews via Customer Voice.

-- Average Response Time: Time to respond for reviews in Platform.
+- Average Response Time: Time to respond to reviews on the Platform.

-- New Review Responses: Responses to during this period.
+- New Review Responses: Responses during this period.

 - Recent Mentions: Based on mention searches configured in Reputation Management.

-- Google Q&A: Total questions answered by owner.
+- Google Q&A: Total questions answered by the owner.

 In order to receive your website data, Google Analytics must be connected in the platform.
 This can be done through Business App.
 The Executive Report surfaces data from Google Analytics, including

 - Users: the number of unique visitors your website has received

 - Sessions: the number of times your website has been visited

 - Pageviews: the number of times a user has viewed a page on your website